albertov19/PolkaTools/README.md

 ## Scripts

+`calculateAddressStorageKey` calculates the storage key for an EVM address

 `calculateDerivedAddress` calculates the derivative addres sof a given index

 `checkBlockFinality` prints the latest finalized block in the provided chain